 Howard the Duck chronicles the adventures of the titular humanoid fowl from another world after he finds himself suddenly stranded in the middle of Cleveland, Ohio.
 But as Howard searches for a way home with the help of some new friends, they’ll also have to deal with the ancient evil that accidentally came to Earth with him.

 Long before The Avengers, Spider-Man, the X-Men, or even Wesley Snipe’s Blade ever hit the big-screen, the first–and incredibly odd–choice for a live-action adaptation of a Marvel Comics property was none other than Howard the Duck.

-The movie opens with Howard, a humanoid duck from another world, suddenly–and quite literally–dragged out of his apartment kicking and screaming, pulled through time and space, and comes crashing down into one of the worst places possible: 1980s Cleveland, Ohio.
+Directed by Willard Huyck, the movie opens with Howard, a humanoid duck from another world, suddenly–and quite literally–dragged out of his apartment kicking and screaming, pulled through time and space, and ultimately crashing down into one of the worst places possible: 1980s Cleveland, Ohio.
 After meeting up with Lea Thompson’s Beverly Marsh, a struggling musician with a heart of gold, the two bond in a rather odd and creepy fashion before seeking out answers to the whys and hows of Howard being on Earth.
 And whether or not it might be possible to send him back home.